How to Use Docker & Container Manager on a Synology NAS

 For most configurations, host or bridge is used for the network.
 However, there are certain times where you might want to configure a macvlan network interface (like for Pi-hole).

-This generally occurs when there is a port conflict (like when a docker container will use 80/443 and the host network interface already uses them).
+This generally occurs when there is a port conflict (like when a Container will use 80/443 and the host network interface already uses them).
 When this occurs, the port conflict will stop the container from functioning properly.
 In situations like this, you have two main ways of fixing the problem:

 1. Change the local port so that you’re using something different.